n304win/Self-Driving-Car/README.md

 # Behavioral Cloning For Self Driving Cars

-Unofficial code for paper "End to End Learning for Self-Driving Cars"
+Implementation of the paper "End to End Learning for Self-Driving Cars"

 ## IMPORTANT